Understanding Next.js App Router: A Developer's Guide

 │ └── [slug].js → /blog/:slug

-Simple file-based routing.
+Simple.
+Straightforward.
 One file = one route.
-Easy to understand.

 The New Way (App Router)